 11:00 a.m. - 1:00 p.m.
-Scholars arriving to school between 11:00 a.m. - 1:00 p.m. will be counted $\frac{1}{2}$ day absent.
+Scholars arriving to school between 11:00 a.m. $-$ 1:00 p.m. will be counted $\frac{1}{2}$ day absent.
 1:01 p.m. - 3:00 p.m.
 Scholars arriving to school after 1:00 p.m. will be counted a full day absent.
 8:15 a.m. - 11:00 a.m.
 Scholars leaving school before 11:00 a.m., and not returning for the rest of the school day, will be counted a full day absent.
 11:01 a.m. - 12:15 p.m.
-Scholars leaving school between 11:01 a.m and 12:15 p.m., and not returning for the rest of the school day, will be counted 1⁄2 day absent.
+Scholars leaving school before 11:00 a.m., and not returning for the rest of the school day, will be counted a full day absent.

-Tardiness:
+Tardiness

 Attendance is a critical factor to the success of scholars at GIA and arriving to school on time is an essential part of the high expectations set at GIA.
 GIA teachers use every part of their day for critical teaching and learning, including the first minutes of the day.
 Scholars are considered tardy if they are not in their seats by 7:30.
 Parents must check in children who arrive to school after 8:00.
 Children who are tardy will need to report to the office before proceeding to class.
 If a scholar has tardies in excess of 10, that is considered one unexcused absence.
-Absence letters are mailed to parents whose children have excessive tardies/absences.
-They are mailed in October, December, and February.
 If attendance is not improved a meeting will take place between the scholar, the parents and the site Executive Director.
-The Grande Innovation Academy reserves the right to dismiss or forbid the reenrollment any student with tardies deemed excessive by the Board.
+The Grande Innovation Academy reserves the right to dismiss or forbid the reenrollment of any student with tardies deemed excessive by the Board